There are 2 types of licence for dealing in fireworks:

 What does the law say?

 To legally sell fireworks you must display a large notice reminding customers about the law with regards to underage sales and possession of fireworks.
 Boxes of fireworks must not be split and sold separately.
-All fireworks for public sale must comply with the British Standard BS 7114.
+All fireworks for public sale are required by law to be CE marked.

 If you don't comply with these rules you could be fined up to £5,000 or imprisoned for 6 months.